 In June, you will see Rugosa roses, honeysuckle, and beautiful magenta beach peas.
 The difference between this route and the one I wrote about before is that after about an hour or so of walking, instead of going to the Black Point Inn, you will see a lovely beach with a private club and blue umbrellas and this is Scarborough Beach.

 Here, you continue to the left to return to the Black Point Inn or Ferry Beach via Seal Rock Drive.
 In short: Left on Ferry Beach to a right on Black Point Road to a right before private road to a quick left to entrance of Cliff Walk.
 Walk for an hour.
 A gorgeous circle.
+For ideas on what to do before and after your walk, check out this great 48 Hours in Cape Elizabeth, Scarborough, and South Portland feature from the Maine Magazine.

 Regarding the access rights for the Cliff Walk, the Town of Scarborough provided this helpful explanation via e-mail in April 2020: